#InsideTrusteeship with James Watson-O'Neill

 In my experience, the smaller the organisation, the more is typically expected from you as a trustee.
-Of the three charities I'm on the board of, two have only part-time staff or freelance support and one has a team of five.
-There's a palpable difference in the experience of being a trustee in those charities.
-The complexity of what the organisation does.
+Of the many charities that I’ve been trustee of, some have had only part-time staff or freelance support, while others have had small full time staff teams or even lots of staff who you rarely meet.
+There's a palpable difference in the experience of being a trustee in charities of different sizes, including the complexity of what the organisation does.
 If a charity only has volunteers at its disposal, it may deliver fewer activities.
 It can therefore be less complicated to get your head around.
 You can learn its situation more easily.
 With multiple paid staff, it's harder to remember who they all are, what they all do.

 Joining a board is like jumping on to a moving train.
 It doesn't stop for you.

 It doesn't forgive the fact that you're new.
 Sometimes chairs say: ‘let's remember we have a new trustee, let's spell out all the jargon’ etc. But people find that hard to do.
 If I'm in a room with people who don't use sign language or aren’t deaf aware, I miss a lot of people's names.
 A lot of trustee business and getting to know each other is in corridors, over cups of tea etc. Most people are looking away while they do that, so I can't hear what they say.
 At what point do I lay out my access needs?

 As a disabled person volunteering as a trustee, you have to arrive on the moving train and then ask them to stop and slightly change the train.

 People find that quite annoying.
 You need to take responsibility.
 Recognise that people will do their best, but they probably won't do it the way you want them to.